React Elements

 The children

-prop is set to an array holding the same two React elements, in the exact same order, that we provided in the code above while creating a <section>
+prop is set to an array holding the same two React elements, in the exact same order, that we provided in the code above while creating the <section>

 The corresponding JSX could obviously leverage children